 There are quite a few farms in the community, with tobacco being grown by some Amish.
 However, I am not sure on the quality of the soil.
 Most Amish drives here were of a sandy rock mixture.
 This may very well not be the best farming country.

 Mechanicsville is not far from the expanding blob that is Washington, DC, which is of course a key reason for the land pressure.
 There are some upscale developments in the area.

 But there are many “backwoods feel” parts as well, and at least one swamp nearby.
 Also, the Mechanicsville Amish have Plain neighbors nearby, with an Old Order Mennonite community located a bit further south near the town of Loveville.

 Buggies here are Lancaster grey, but seem to be “squatter” than those in the parent settlement.
 You’ve also got a back window on many Mechanicsville buggies–both rounded and squarish–which is not the norm in Lancaster.

 Maryland Amish Businesses and Occupations

 Like their Lancaster counterparts, Amish here operate a number of businesses.
-While in the community, I stopped by some furniture shops, of which there are quite a few (read more on Maryland Amish furniture businesses).
+While in the community, I stopped by some furniture shops, of which there are quite a few.
 I also saw shed makers, engine and harness shops, and many homes selling farm products.

 It was quite a rainy day.
 I asked one furniture shop owner if he appreciated the wet weather after such a dry summer.
 “Well the farmers do”, he replied, which I took to mean him, not so much.